LGuillermoAngaritaG/scraping_listings/README.md

 ### Output Files

-Scraped data is saved to the `data/` directory:
+Scraped data is saved to the `data/` directory and automatically committed to the repository:

 ```
 data/